Vonage/vonage-go-sdk/README.md

 This endpoint is how you configure the number behaviour.
 There are a few properties you can set, they are named to match the [Number API Reference](https://developer.nexmo.com/api/number).

-* `MoHttpUrl` - The URL for incoming ("mobile originated", hence the name) SMS API webhooks.
+* `MoHTTPURL` - The URL for incoming ("mobile originated", hence the name) SMS API webhooks.
-* `AppId` - The application ID to use for configuration (this is the most common setup for most apps)
+* `AppID` - The application ID to use for configuration (this is the most common setup for most apps)
 * `VoiceCallbackType` - Can be `tel` or `sip`
 * `VoiceCallbackValue` - The value
 f telephone number or sip connection as appropriate